-Wärtsilä Energy Solutions is a leading global supplier of flexible baseload power plants of up to 600 MW operating on various gaseous and liquid fuels.
-Our portfolio includes unique solutions for peaking, reserve and load-following power generation, as well as for balancing intermittent power production.
+Wärtsilä Energy Solutions is a leading global supplier of ultra-flexible power plants of up to 600 MW operating on various gaseous and liquid fuels.
+Our portfolio includes unique solutions for baseload, peaking, reserve and load-following power generation, as well as for balancing intermittent renewable energy.
 Wärtsilä Energy Solutions also provides LNG terminals and distribution systems.
-As of 2015, Wärtsilä has 58 GW of installed power plant capacity in 175 countries around the world.
+As of 2016, Wärtsilä has 60 GW of installed power plant capacity in 176 countries around the world.

 Power at the push of a button